naist-nlp/nice_gliTchers/README.md

 '''
 ```

-If you want to look more detailed, you can see the following document.
+If you want to look more details, you can see the following document.

-### Loading Dataset
+### Dataset

 The target dataset is BEA 2019 development set.
 You can use this data as follows:
 ```python